31 August 2020 by Shahriar Lahouti. Last update 7 February, 2023.

 - Highly trabeculated endocardial surface (figure 5).5

-- Eustachian valve is a remnant of the embryonic valve of IVC.
-It appears as a crescent-like fold of variable size at posterior margin of IVC (figure 7).
+- The eustachian valve is a remnant of the embryonic valve of IVC.
+It appears as a crescent-like fold of variable size at the posterior margin of IVC (figure 7).
 Occasionally, a prominent Eustachian valve appears to divide RA into two chambers making apparent cor triatriatum dexter (figure 8).

 - RV relies on longitudinal fiber for ejection.

-- In comparison, the LV also has an additional middle layer containing circumferential constrictor fibres that provide the main driving force of the LV by reducing ventricular diameter.
+- In comparison, the LV also has an additional middle layer containing circumferential constrictor fibers that provide the main driving force of the LV by reducing ventricular diameter.

 - Shortening of the RV is greater longitudinally than radially.

 - In contrast to the LV, twisting and rotational movements do not contribute significantly to RV contraction.
 Moreover, because of the higher surface-to-volume ratio of the RV, a smaller inward motion is required to eject the same stroke volume.

 Systemic perfusion is defined by cardiac output (CO), which is the amount of blood pumped per minute from each ventricle.

 - The product of heart rate (HR) and stroke volume (SV) determines cardiac output (CO= HR x SV).

 - In physiologic states, RV cardiac output is equal to the LV cardiac output.8